noob4ik/tutorials/dice-game/README.md

 - `get_player_balance` - returns the balance for the player specified by an id

 ### Implementing the state storage

-We need to create a `GameManager` instance to store a game state.
-As the game state should be persisted between calls, `GameManager` should be a global variable.
-Since Wasm environment is single-threaded, `thread_local!` macro is used here for the global state storage.
+To store the game state, we need to create a `GameManager` instance.
+Because the game state should be persisted between transactions, the `GameManager` instance should be a global variable.
+Since the WebAssembly environment is single-threaded, the `thread_local!` macro is used for global variables.

-**Paste this snippet to the [`lib.rs`](backend/src/lib.rs):**
+To add the game state, paste this snippet to [`lib.rs`](backend/src/lib.rs):
 ```Rust
 thread_local! {
     static GAME_MANAGER: RefCell<GameManager> = RefCell::new(GameManager::new());
 }
 ```

-`RefCell` here is needed to provide interior mutability since `thread_local!` assume that its content is immutable.
-It's a technical detail.
+`RefCell` here is needed to provide interior mutability since the `thread_local!` macro assumes that its content is immutable.
+Do not worry about this for now :)

 ### Implementing the request handling

-_You can find full working example in the [`lib.rs.full`](backend/src/lib.rs.full) file._
+_Note: you can find the full working example in the [`lib.rs.full`](backend/src/lib.rs.full) file._

-There are `Request` and `Response` enums in the [`request_response.rs`](backend/src/request_response.rs) that could be serialized and deserialized by JSON framework named `serde`.

-These enums are to be used to parse requests and send back reponses.
-With the great power of `serde_json` routing can be easily implement via pattern matching.
+In [`request_response.rs`](backend/src/request_response.rs) you can find `Request` and `Response` enums.
+These enums can be serialized and deserialized by the `serde` serialization framework, and can then be used to parse requests and send back reponses.
+With the great power of `serde_json`, the routing can be easily implemented using pattern matching.

-**Paste this snippet to the [`lib.rs`](backend/src/lib.rs):**
+To add request handling, paste this snippet to [`lib.rs`](backend/src/lib.rs):
 ```Rust
 fn do_request(req: String) -> AppResult<Value> {
     let request: Request = serde_json::from_str(req.as_str())?;